Stanford-BIS/pystorm/FPGA/README.txt

 In my project, OK stuff is in OKIFc:ok_ifc|OKHost:okHI.
 If you move it, you have to fix okHost.sdc and the PLL stuff in <project>.qsf

+If Quartus is crashing "unexpectedly" in synthesis, your .qsf is probably busted in one way or another.
+The best way to go is to remake the project from scratch.
+Try putting the toplevel src after all the other project files (but before the .sdcs) A git clean (with Quartus closed, so nothing is in memory), also might help.

-Quartus is really touchy.
-Don't edit the .qsfs of open projects.
+Quartus is really touchy, and can be really frustrating.
+Resisting the tempatation to edit the project .qsfs will keep you out of trouble.

 ===========================================
 ModelSim (ASE: Altera version) instructions: